iotaledger/wiki-legacy/multisigs.md

 ### :bangbang: Never re-use keys

 Probably the most important rule to keep in mind: absolutely never re-use private keys.
-IOTA uses one-time Winternitz signatures, which means that if you re-use private keys you significantly decrease the security of your private keys, up to a point where they can be easily reconstructed / bruteforced.
+IOTA uses one-time Winternitz signatures, which means that if you re-use private keys you significantly decrease the security of your private keys, up to the point where signing of another transaction can be done on a conventional computer within few days.
 Therefore, when generating a new multi-signature with your co-signers, always increase the private key **index counter** and only use a single private key once.
 Don't use it for any other multi-signatures and don't use it for any personal transactions.

 ### :bangbang: Never share your private keys